 Here’s the code I would want to delete in the Twenty Twelve theme.

 And that’s it.
-If you’d like to spice up your author profiles, one of the above plugins should work out for you – making your bio stand out a little more and hooking up to your social profiles at the same time.
+If you’d like to spice up your author profiles, methinks one of the above plugins should work out for you – making your bios stand out a little more and hooking these up to the authors’ social profiles at the same time.
 Try them.
 You may love all, trust a few, and do wrong to none.